Yoga Adityam

 Asanas are the pivotal point where we embark on a sacred journey, the voyage towards truth.

 If we practice asanas persistently, our psychological, intellectual, emotional and physiological makeup will gradually become balanced.
-Through the practice of asanas, yogis come to know directly the fundamental truth that they are not the physical body – or the emotional body, the energy body, the mind, or the intellect – and not even the ecstasies and bliss they feel during their practice.
+Through the practice of asanas, yogis come to know directly the fundamental truth that they are not the physical, emotional, energy bodies or the mind and the intellect – and not even the ecstasies and bliss they feel during their practice.
 Real yogis are renunciants of practically everything that arises in their conscious field, and yet they understand deeply that the perceiver of all their inner states is none other than the Supreme Reality.
 Yogis understand that their true Self is inherently omniscient, all-pervading and all-encompassing.
 And with each practice session, they go deeper into the experience of that Self, which transcends all, and is of the nature of Supreme Peace.

-Prior to final liberation, however, even the most advanced aspirants are still cloaked in the human condition, and therefore subject to error and delusion.
-Wise practitioners realize they must take great care to daily deepen their surrender and dedication to the ultimate Truth, and be wary of any kind of temptation.
-Human beings, no matter how high their intellectual knowledge or level of spiritual experience may be, are liable to be deceived by the potent illusions of their three bodies (physical, subtle, and causal) and the five manifestations that come along with the body (physiological, emotional, mental, intellectual, and blissful).
-Therefore, even advanced yogis will follow the rules and guidelines of a system of yoga, to protect them from any kind of fall, and lead them safely to the highest level of Enlightenment.
-By doing asanas and pranayama on a regular basis, they know they can beneficially affect not only the responses of the nervous system, but also stimulate certain glands like the pineal, pituitary, amygdale, hypothalamus, and many other centers of experience that are connected to more subtle grades of existence.
-This daily practice is like an insurance policy that guarantees they will not and cannot fall.
+Prior to final liberation, however, even the most advanced aspirants are still imprisoned to the human condition, and therefore subject to error and delusion.
+Human beings, no matter how high their intellectual knowledge or level of spiritual experience may be, are liable to be deceived by the potent illusions of their three bodies (physical, subtle, and causal) and the five manifestations that come along with these bodies (physiological, emotional, mental, intellectual, and blissful).
+By doing asanas and pranayama on a regular basis, practitioners know they can beneficially affect not only the responses of the nervous system, but also know they can stimulate certain glands like the pineal, pituitary, amygdale, hypothalamus, and many other centers of experience that are connected to more subtle grades of existence.
+Daily practice is like an insurance policy that guarantees the yogi will not and cannot fall.

 Through Yoga Adityam, practitioners can easily experience a sattvic state, a state of tranquility and emptiness that helps them elucidate their innermost essence, and which permits the manifestation of their inherent divinity to deepen and expand.
-Eventually, practitioners will realize that their true nature has always been infinitely expanded and enlightened; the only thing that has changed is that the time-bound personality and identity, which previously covered over the reality, has now crumbled.
-The ego mirage has now disappeared completely, together with the thought process that perpetrated the sense of separation and individuality, and their true Self stands permanently and effortlessly revealed.
+Eventually, practitioners will realize that their true nature has always been infinitely vast and enlightened; the only thing that changes when enlightenment embraces you, is that the time-bound personality and identity disappear.

 Samsara

-The practice of asanas will cleanse the physical body of detrimental toxins, and will in due course eradicate blockages that compromise bodily health.
-Steady practice of these yoga poses will improve suppleness, agility, dexterity, equilibrium, poise, vitality, stamina, clarity, and bestow a wonderful sense of security and self-confidence.
-In the meantime they will be preparing all three bodies for the all-important ascent of the Kundalini.
+The practice of asanas will cleanse the physical body of detrimental toxins and will in due course eradicate blockages that compromise bodily health.
+Steady practice of these yoga poses will improve suppleness, agility, dexterity, equilibrium, poise, vitality, stamina, clarity, and bestow a wonderful sense of security and self-confidence, in this way you will prepare you physical and astral bodies for the ascent of the Kundalini.

-As we begin to soothe the oscillating mind by focusing on physical poses, we will probably begin to notice a profound change in our personality.
-Personality is affected by body posture, and vice versa.
-For example, if before practicing yoga you had a misaligned physical body structure, with a forward-curved spine, drooping shoulders, caved-in chest, with your head habitually tilted down, with untrusting, insecure eyes, these will almost certainly reflect a personality that is submissive, timid, self-doubting and afraid.
+As we begin to calm the oscillating mind by focusing on physical poses, we will begin to notice a profound change in our personality since personality is affected by body posture, and vice versa.
+For example, if before practicing yoga you had a misaligned physical body structure, with a forward-curved spine, drooping shoulders, caved-in chest, with your head tilted down, and untrusting, insecure eyes, these misalignments will certainly reflect a personality that is submissive, timid, self-doubting and afraid.

 By practicing back bends and chest-opening asanas, and consciously changing your posture, you will be changing the foundations of the cellular structure that determine certain aspects of your personality.
 Your cellular memory will be flooded with new and fresh information about who you are, a new download will be gradually absorbed, and you will find yourself changing dramatically.
-Within a space of a few months you will become empowered on many levels, and feel much more secure and self-confident.
-I have seen this hundreds of times and have no doubt whatsoever about it.
+Within a time of a few months, you will become empowered on many levels and feel much more secure and self-confident.
+I have seen this amazing changes hundreds of times and have no doubt whatsoever that this is possible.

-You can perform a short test of this principle in a single day.
 If you wake up feeling sad, or depressed, and feel as if you want to cry, try this: instead of putting your head down and collapsing into depression, stick your chest up proudly, bring your chin up, and align your shoulders over your hips.
 You will instantly see that it is almost impossible to feel sad in this posture.
 You can directly feel how the change of your stance affects your emotional state.
 A positive body posture will in turn generate positive thoughts, and these will in due course generate positive emotions and feelings of self-worth.
-These positive new mental patterns will, in turn, naturally generate a healthier posture.
+These positive new mental patterns will in turn support this new healthier posture.

-A good yoga instructor will prescribe the right series of poses to disband the clusters of cellular and mental memories that maintain the student in vicious addictive circles, and then slowly will guide them into new understandings of their psychological makeup and how that is reflected in their bodies.
-The result of such a journey is, first of all, emotional and physical healing, and secondly, a growing level of understanding and experience of the Divine, and eventually the direct recognition and realization of the true Self , which will bestow the practitioners with peace, serenity and boundless energy throughout their entire lives.
+A good yoga instructor will prescribe the right series of poses to disband the clusters of cellular and mental memories that maintain the student in vicious addictive cycles, and then slowly will guide them into new understandings of their psychological makeup.
+The teacher will point towards the connection that unites the psyche to their physical bodies.
+The result of such a journey is mental and emotional balance, furthermore there will be a growing level of understanding and experience of the Divine, and eventually a direct recognition and realization of the true Self, which will bestow the practitioners with peace, serenity and boundless energy throughout their entire lives.

-According to the ancient yoga texts, asanas are intended to not only open, stretch and make the physical body healthy, but also unclog the subtle energy pathways (nadis) within our bodies, destroy ambiguous emotions (kleshas), remove negative indoctrination (samskaras), and transform incorrect behavioral patterns (vasanas).
+According to the ancient yoga texts, asanas are intended to not only open, stretch and make the physical body healthy, but also yoga unclogs the subtle energy pathways (nadis) within our bodies, destroy ambiguous emotions (kleshas), remove negative indoctrination (samskaras), and transform incorrect behavioral patterns (vasanas).

 Asanas practiced in combination with retention of breath, bandhas, and Drishtis (as we do in Yoga Adityam), will unchain powerful positive energies that will shift the cellular foundation of personality.
-This practice will replace the old blueprint, which the ego was using to perpetuate its flawed and limited self-image, with new blueprints of expansiveness, freedom, peace and perfection.
+This practice will replace the old blueprint, which the ego uses to perpetuate its flawed and limited self-image, with new paradigms of expansiveness, freedom, peace and perfection.

 As one’s asana practice continues, the body and psyche will gradually become aware of the prana flowing constantly within and without.
-The practitioners will gradually feel a sense of eternity and infinity abiding deep within them, and be empowered to gently let go of the mind-fabricated illusion of being an individual human being, and discover their infinitely vast true Self.
+The practitioners will gradually feel a sense of eternity and infinity abiding deep within them, moreover he/she will be empowered to gently let go of the mind-fabricated illusion of being an individual human being and discover instead their infinitely vast true Self.